-Go to Available Virtual Server Templates (VST), find template number 31, the template is named LAMP on Ubuntu 20.04 LTS - All VNETs it's an LXC container.
+Go to Available Virtual Server Templates (VST), find template number 13, the template is named Apache and others on Ubuntu 20.04 LTS (Focal) it's a Docker container.
 The type of service provided is Platform as a Service (PaaS).